• Skip to main content

 Top Tips For The Best Cheese And Bacon Turnovers

-• Take your puff pastry out of the fridge for a least 15 minutes before unrolling.
+- Take your puff pastry out of the fridge for at least 15 minutes before unrolling.
 This is to prevent the pastry from breaking when unrolling.
 This happens when the pastry is too cold.

-• Use puff pastry that is pre-rolled, buying a block of puff pastry means that you’ll have to roll it out evenly.
-You can use a block of puff pastry; it just takes a bit longer and requires more effort.
+- Use puff pastry that is pre-rolled, buying a block of puff pastry means that you’ll have to roll it out evenly.
+You can use a block of puff pastry; it just takes longer to roll out and requires more effort.

 How To Serve Cheese And Bacon Turnovers